 We reviewed the arrangements the Council has put in place to secure value for money in the use of its resources.
 Our work focused on the following aspects of the Council's arrangements:

 - The Local Government and Elections Act (Wales) 2021

-- Recovery planning

 - Carbon reduction plans

-- Self-assessment arrangements
+- Financial position

+- Newport Intelligence Hub

-Our findings from this work will be set out in our Assurance and Risk Assessment report.
+Our findings from this work are set out in our Assurance and Risk Assessment Review.